scientific-python/spatch/README.md

 (Please bear in mind that this section may get outdated)

-`spatch` should be functional but is not complete at this point and it should be considered a prototype when it comes to API stability.
+`spatch` is functional but not complete at this point and it should be considered a prototype when it comes to API stability.

 Some examples for missing things we are still working on:
-* Configuration via environment variables is missing.
 * We only implemented exact type checks.
 We expect subclass checks and support for abstract types (e.g. "Array API enabled") to happen in the future.